 Load Balanced Linux Apache MySQL PHP (LAMP)ΒΆ

-Using the popular and powerful open source tools Linux, Apache, MySQL (MariaDB will be installed) and PHP, a complete production suite can be provisioned.
+Using the popular and powerful open source tools Linux, Apache, MySQL (MariaDB) and PHP, you can provision a complete production suite.

-Popular tools like WordPress or frameworks like CakePHP and Laravel run on LAMP installations.
+Popular tools such as WordPress or frameworks like CakePHP and Laravel run on LAMP installations.

 If you want to be able to scale your LAMP installation beyond a single server, using this service to setup a load balanced system will be a good way to go about it.